 Trek duration: Around 6 hours or more

 A rest day in Namche is very important.
 You need to get Get used to the altitude.
-A proper acclimatization will reduce the risk of getting altitude sickness.
+Proper acclimatization will reduce the risk of getting altitude sickness.
 Explore the ancient villages around Namche.
 The streets of Namche Bajar are interesting as well.
-For proper acclimatization day you need to get up early in the morning and get some altitude.
+For a proper acclimatization day, you need to get up early in the morning and get some altitude.
 After having some breakfast, you should hike towards the North.
 You might experience the soothing Buddhist chanting at a local monastery in Khunde.
 Khunde is a small but ancient Sherpa village.
 The valley seems beautiful from Khunde.

-You will reach the infamous Khumjung village after a 10 minutes walk from Khunde.
+You will reach the infamous Khumjung village after a 10-minute walk from Khunde.
 You will get the very first sighting of Ama Dablam mountain from Khumjung village.
-Everest View Hotel lies towards south from this village.
+Everest View Hotel lies south of this village.
 I recommend visiting this hotel for a beautiful view of Mount Everest.